FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

 ## Installing Python

 When executing Python scripts, it's essential to have the Python runtime installed on your system.
-Since Python is a prerequisite for npm, you might already have it installed if you installed Node-RED via npm
+Before proceeding, make sure you have it installed.
+You can follow the [official guide](https://wiki.python.org/moin/BeginnersGuide/Download) for instructions.

 To verify if Python is installed, open your terminal and execute: